KISRDevelopment/CAPWizard/readme.md

 - The source code is open-sourced for those who wish to tailor or extend the application.
 - Python environment setup and dependencies are documented for development purposes.

-## Usage

-1. **Select ADB File**: Browse and select the desired ADB file for CAP file generation or result processing.
-2. **Set Parameters**: Input required parameters such as the number of runs for simulations.
-3. **Generate CAP Files**: Use the 'Generate Tech CAP' or 'Generate LDR CAP' buttons to create capacity files, which are then used in MESSAGE.
-4. **Process Simulation Outputs**: Import MESSAGE simulation results into Excel, fill in the template file, and use CAPWizard to process these results for detailed analysis.

 ## Packaging for Developers